can’t move my arm!” “It hurts when I walk!” If you have active kids, you’re

 tell if it’s a sprain or a fracture?

-Orthopaedic surgeon Michael Star, MD, breaks down the difference — and explains when it’s time to enlist a doctor’s help.
+Orthopaedic specialist Michael Star, MD, breaks down the difference — and explains when it’s time to enlist a doctor’s help.

 What is a fracture?